IEdiong/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Actual solution in [2-print_alphabet.c](./2-print_alphabet.c)

 ## 3. alphABET
-A `C` program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+A `C` program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.The program uses only the `putchar` function; and it uses it only thrice in the code.

 ```
 #include <stdio.h>